illusion12321/orchestrate-php/README.md

 - PHP's [ArrayAccess](http://php.net/manual/en/class.arrayaccess.php) and [ArrayIterator](http://php.net/manual/en/class.iteratoraggregate.php) built in on every response.
 - Orchestrate's error responses are honored.
 - Uses [Guzzle 5](http://guzzlephp.org/) as HTTP client.
-- PHP should be 5.4 or higher.
+- PHP must be 5.4 or higher.
 - JSON is parsed as, and expected to be, associative array.
 - You may find it a very user-friendly client.